denizakbay/flight-app/README.md

 #### 2. Flight Listing Verification

 This scenario checks whether the flight listings accurately correspond to the selected "From" and "To" locations.
 Additionally, it verifies that the count displayed as "Found X items" matches the actual number of listed flights.

+### Important Notes
+After executing the test results will be reported.